Antalya to Pamukkale By Car Adventure: 7 Amazing Places to Visit Along the Way

 So… to keep my introduction short and to help you get inspired.
 If you are thinking about the possibility to drive from Antalya to Pamukkale or from Pamukkale to Antalya, don’t think for too long but do it!
 The drive is absolutely beautiful and has a lot of surprises.
 More on that below in my post.

-NOTE: If you need to rent a car for your road trip then book through MyRentaCar.
+NOTE: If you need to rent a car for your road trip then book through LocalRent (former MyRentaCar) or Discover Cars.
 It will allow you to find the best price across all car rental companies.
-We use the services of this company in many countries, not just Turkey.
+We use the services of these companies in many countries, not just Turkey.
 I explain why and answer all questions about car hire and driving in Turkey in this guide, give it a read.

 Also, I have another post dedicated only to car hire in Antalya, also check it out.
 This post also includes some tips for driving in Antalya.